dvzmr/dvzmr/README.md

 # Hello, I'm [David Moura]

 Welcome to my GitHub profile!
-This is where you can learn more about me, my work, and my interests in the I.T and Computer Science fields.
+This is where you can learn more about me, my work, and my interests in I.T field.

 ## About Me